chaburkland/braiNIX/docs/CONTRIBUTING.md

 Writing a command is an easy way to contribute to braiNIX.
-While anyone can help contribute to system-level changes (file system, execution loop, command detection, etc.), these are usually highly coordinated, involve many moving parts, often affect all commands, and require a deeper knowledge of how braiNIX works at a command-by-command level.
+While anyone can help contribute to system-level changes (file system, execution loop, command detection, etc.), these are usually highly coordinated, involve many moving parts, often affect all commands (and tools), and require a deeper knowledge of how braiNIX works at a command-by-command level.
 Cloning a UNIX command, on the other hand, is as simple as coding some specific behavior and running an integration script.

 With that said, system-level contributions are always welcome, as are contributions to documentation, tooling, or tests!